abzcoding/aptdetector/README.md

 ## Gaps

-Found something missing in the standard library that should be in `aptdetector`?
-Found something missing in `aptdetector`?
+Found something missing in the in `aptdetector`? something is broken in `aptdetector`?

 If you are very motivated, submit [a Pull Request][prs].
 Otherwise, submit a short feature request on [the Issues page][issues], and we will